-SEO Images, Embedded Video, and Embedded MP3's are web ranking trends that continue to rise.
+SEO Images, embedded video, and embedded MP3's are web and search engine ranking trends that continue to rise.

-Now you don’t want your page to be just a bunch of words, right?
+You don’t want your page to be just a bunch of words.

 Just think about magazines for a minute.
 Who likes just to read the text?
-But raise your hand if you check out the pictures in every page and maybe skim and scan over the text.
+Raise your hand if you check out the pictures on every page and maybe skim and scan over the text.
 Lots of hands up in the air for that!